KKasabov/river-levels/README.md

-This is a web application that consumes data about the level of the Great River Stour in Cantebrury provided by a number of sensors and presents that in a useful manner to the user.

 **PROJECT STRUCTURE AND LIBRARIES**

 The web application uses React for the front-end and a Node Express app for the back-end.